flarcher/log_access_reader/README.md

 * For both overall and section related statistics, we display the request count and the byte count transfered.
 * For both overall and section related statistics, we display the throughput per second and the bandwidth per second.
 * Use a _curses like_ library for console output (in order to refresh overall and latest stats)
+* Alerts events are sent to the standard output in a format that is easy to parse.
+It makes easy to log alerts from one program start to another.

 ## Technical remarks